alphonsekazadi/alphonsekazadi/README.md

 I'm a Web and .Net developer.
 I'm a software engineer too.
 I like challenges !

 Every week I work on many hands-on projects to improve my skills as developer.
-I'm looking new projets for contributing on them (Open source or other).
+I'm looking new projects for contributing on them (Open source or other).

 **My Techs and Languages**
 PHP/Laravel, .Net, Asp.Net MVC, TailwindCSS, Winforms